CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Policies.md

 #### Allocate dedicated exit lanes

 * Dedicate outer lane of roundabout to traffic leaving at next exit
-    * This improves lane utilisation and flow inside the roundabout
+    * This improves lane utilization and flow inside the roundabout
 * Override any junction/node with [](Lane-Connectors.md) tool

 #### Add priority signs on the roundabout junction